Sponsored by Somerset Collection and The Forbes Company

 Jamie Reed (Music Director)

-Jamie Reed is honored to be back for her third musical production at DPT.
-An accomplished music director, pianist, arranger, and vocal coach, Jamie holds a music degree in piano performance from Western Michigan University.
-Music direction credits include First Date, Eric Gutman's From Broadway to Obscurity, Murder Ballad, The Full Monty, Cabaret, 25th Annual Putnam County Spelling Bee, Evita, Ain’t Misbehavin, Altar Boyz, The Great American Trailer Park Musical, Next To Normal, Theory of Relativity, Shrek, Rent, West Side Story, The Last Five Years, The Pajama Game, Once On This Island, Miss Saigon, and Lippa’s The Wild Party.
-National Tour orchestra credits include Wicked, Book of Mormon, Chicago, Beauty and the Beast, South Pacific, and Fiddler on the Roof.
+Jamie Reed is an accomplished music director, pianist, arranger, and vocal coach.
+She holds a music degree in piano performance from Western Michigan University.
+Music director credits include: Cabaret, Evita, Altar Boyz, Next To Normal, Shrek, Rent, West Side Story, Last Five Years, Women on the Verge of a Nervous Breakdown, and Lippa’s The Wild Party.
+National Tour credits: Wicked, Book of Mormon, Chicago, Beauty and the Beast, South Pacific, and Fiddler on the Roof.
 After a brief stint in New York, Jamie switched gears to international music directing for Holland America Cruise Line.
-Jamie is currently music directing in Metro Detroit, resident music director at Mason Street Warehouse in Saugatuck, director of music for Orchard UMC, as well as a vocal coach/music director at Oakland University.
+She has also worked with Jason Robert Brown, Alice Ripley, and Danny Gurwin.
+Jamie is currently music directing in Metro Detroit, resident music director for Mason Street Warehouse in Saugatuck, Director of Music for Orchard UMC, and vocal coach at Oakland University.

 Pegi Marshall (Scenic and Props Design)